Caroline Frey - has been taking care of La Lagune since 2004

 La Lagune is situated on the right side of the road, called Route des Chateaux, after you pass Bordeaux suburb, Blanquefort (15-20 minutes drive), in the comune of Ludon.
 The soil here is mostly gravel, with some sand in the upper layer.
 The 80 ha big vineyard houses 60% Cabernet Sauvignon, 20% Merlot, 10% Cabernet Franc and 10% Petit Verdot.
 La Lagune can be "mistaken" for a classy Margaux wine when tasted blind, with its sheer elegance and finesse.

-My first visit there was in 1985, I wasn't particulary well-received as the owner was morning sour for unknown reason, but she became much more happier later on during visit, as she did find out that I knew a lot about wine.
-Since then, I rarely visited La Lagune, but it changed in March 2004, when I was accomodated at La Lagune for a couple of days by Union des Grands Crus de Bordeaux during primeur week.
-I met young and carismatic Caroline Frey by then.
-She's just started to manage La Lagune after her parents bought this property in 2000.
+My first visit there was in 1985, I wasn't particularly well-received as the owner was morning sour for an unknown reason, but she became much happier later on during the visit, as she did find out that I knew a lot about wine.
+Since then, I have rarely visited La Lagune, but it changed in March 2004, when I was accommodated at La Lagune for a couple of days by Union des Grands Crus de Bordeaux during primeur week.
+I met young and charismatic Caroline Frey by then.
+She started to manage La Lagune after her parents bought this property in 2000.
 Caroline has steadily pushed the quality up, bought some more land and made a lot of improvements.
-She also makes wine at family's other winery since 2006, Paul Jaboulet in Cotes du Rhone.
+She also makes wine at the family's other winery since 2006, Paul Jaboulet in Cotes du Rhone.
 I've visited La Lagune frequently since 2004 and every year since 2010.

-In September 2013, Caroline Frey appointed a young qualified oenologist, Maylis de Labordiere, as new cellarmaster at La Lagune.
-She's not of Bordeaux origin, comes from Beaujolais.
-On my question, "why you chose Bordeaux and not Burgundy to work with wine", she answered, "many friends of mine told me to go to Bordeaux and take education there, as it is the best place to do it".
-It was very hard for her to start with so difficult vintage as 2013, but then she assisted every single vintage until her last being 2020.
+In September 2013, Caroline Frey appointed a young qualified oenologist, Maylis de Labordiere, as a new cellarmaster at La Lagune.
+She was not of Bordeaux origin and came from Beaujolais.
+On my question, "why you chose Bordeaux and not Burgundy to work with wine" Maylis answered, "many friends of mine told me to go to Bordeaux and take education there, as it is the best place to do it".
+It was tough for her to start with such a difficult vintage as 2013, but then she assisted every single vintage until her last being 2020.
 Some exceptional vintages between 2014 and 2020!
 She left in February 2021, and Caroline Frey appointed a new cellar master.